Sample-optimal learning of quantum states using gentle measurements: Gentleness and quantum differential privacy

 If $\rho = \rho_1 \otimes ... \otimes \rho_n $ is a product state belonging to $ \mathcal{S}_1 \otimes ... \otimes \mathcal{S}_n =: \mathcal{S}^n$, we say that a measurement $M$ is locally-$\alpha$-gentle if it is a product measurement $M = M_1 \otimes ... \otimes M_n$ and $M_i$ is $\alpha$-gentle on $\mathcal{S}_i$ for all $i$.
 In that case, we write $M \in LGM(\alpha, \mathcal{S}^n)$.

-If $M$ is an arbitrary measurement of the product state $\rho$, that is $\alpha$-gentle, we write $M \in GM(\alpha, \mathcal{S}^n)$. \end{definition} Intuitively, the state of the system after a gentle measurement has only been disturbed slightly and is still useful for further quantum computing.
-By Busch's Theorem (see. \cite{Myrvold_2009}) we know that it is impossible to obtain information about a quantum system without disturbing it.\footnote{Busch's Theorem is a "No Free Lunch Theorem" in the quantum world.
+If $M$ is an arbitrary measurement of the product state $\rho$, that is $\alpha$-gentle, we write $M \in GM(\alpha, \mathcal{S}^n)$. \end{definition} By Busch's Theorem (see. \cite{Myrvold_2009}) we know that it is impossible to obtain information about a quantum system without disturbing it.\footnote{Busch's Theorem is a "No Free Lunch Theorem" in the quantum world.
 In a sense, we can think of this work as establishing the price of the lunch.} As such, the two extreme cases, $\alpha = 0$ and $\alpha = 1$, are covered by already known measurement techniques.
 That is, the case $\alpha = 0$ corresponds to the identity measurement that measures nothing.
+Here, we cannot infer anything on the system.
 The case $\alpha = 1$ corresponds to the case of non-gentle measurements without any restrictions.
 Here the sample optimality of measurement techniques is known \cite{Schmied_2016}.
+The goal of this paper is to bridge the gap between these two cases.

 Considering globally gentle measurements in $GM(\alpha, \mathcal{S}^n)$ on the whole system (as in \cite{aaronson2019gentle}) requires access to (and manipulation of) a large system of multiple quantum states at the same time which is currently physically unfeasible or impossible in practice.
 In contrast, we only consider here local gentleness which better encapsulates the physical reality of quantum systems and their measurements since manipulations on individual subsystems are already physically possible.